-Apart from the above, the HKICPA has issued the annual improvements project (2011) which addresses several issues in the 2009-2011 reporting cycle, and includes changes to the following standards.
+Apart from the above, the HKICPA has issued the annual improvements project which addresses several issues in the 2010-2012 reporting cycle, 2011-2013 reporting cycle, 2012-2014 reporting cycle, and includes changes to the following standards.
+The Group has not applied the following revised HKFRSs published in the annual improvements project.